-Thankfully though if you have been considering joining Herbalife you cant rest assured that you’ve landed in the right place as I’ve took a closer look into it & in this review I’ll be uncovering everything you need to know as well as answering the big question – is Herbalife a pyramid scheme?
+Thankfully though if you have been considering joining Herbalife you cant rest assured that you’ve landed in the right place as I’ve taken a closer look into it & in this review, I’ll be uncovering everything you need to know as well as answering the big question – is Herbalife a pyramid scheme?

 Herbalife is a simple website that primarily features the soccer icon, Ronaldo in its nutrition advertisements.
 Many people on the internet call it a pyramid scheme but these claims mainly come from the paid links which try to propagate the program in an attempt to bring themselves in more subscribers.

-What I’ve found from my research is that Herbalife is a multi-level-marketing program and it’s been around around since 1980.
-The company mainly attracts nutrition conscious individuals.
-It deals in different health related products and attempts to sell these products through more and more distributors.
+What I’ve found from my research is that Herbalife is a multi-level-marketing program and it’s been around since 1980.
+The company mainly attracts nutrition-conscious individuals.
+It deals with different health-related products and attempts to sell these products through more and more distributors.
 In other words, with the popularity of the internet, Herbalife Nutrition tries to sell these products directly from the online store rather than setting up physical outlets.